 Naturally, counting age as we did earlier, with the column containing gender, would not provide any useful information.
 Here’s the data output from the above code:

 We can see that there are 5226 values of age data, a mean of 23.85, and a standard deviation of 8.32.
 Naturally, counting the unique values of the age column would produce a lot of headaches but, of course, it could be worse.
-In the next example, we will have a look at counting age and how we can bin the data.
+In the next example, we will look at counting age and how we can bin the data.
 This is useful if we want to count e.g. continuous data.